Andreeehh/portfolio/README.md

 1. Update your name in `theme.config.js` or change the footer.
 1. Update your name and site URL for the RSS feed in `scripts/gen-rss.js`.
 1. Update the meta tags in `pages/_document.js`.
-1. Update the posts inside `pages/posts/*.md` with your own content.
+1. Update the projects inside `pages/projects/*.md` with your own content.

 ## Deploy your own